tobiasreeck/HowTo/install_astah_wrong_java_version.md

 `sudo mv ./jre1.8.0_231 /usr/lib/jvm/jdk1.8.0`

 After that, you need to run the following 3 commands.
 Dont worry if one or more throw an error/warning.
 They did, when i entered them, but it worked nontheless.
-Just be careful to type exactly (or copy and paste) or it might say something like "error: alternative link /usr/bin/java is already managed by java".
+Just be careful to type exact (or copy and paste) or it might say something like "error: alternative link /usr/bin/java is already managed by java".
 The only things that change between each line, is the "java" in the middle and the "/java" at the end of each line.

 ````
 sudo update-alternatives --install "/usr/bin/java" "java" "/usr/lib/jvm/jdk1.8.0/bin/java" 1